 Disability laws were created to provide an income to a person if their medical condition(s) is severe enough to prevent them from doing work to earn an income for themselves.

-Regardless of the situation, making a claim for Social Security Disability can be challenging for those unfamiliar with it or dealing with difficult symptoms from their medical condition.
+Making a claim for Social Security Disability can be challenging for those unfamiliar with the process or are dealing with difficult symptoms from their medical condition.
 Having an attorney representing you can increase the likelihood your claim is accepted, as well as answer your questions when they arise.

 email: michael@MichaelLevinEsq.com | tel: (508) 347-1048 | fax: (774) 243-2684